gzshawnliang/CatchingUp/README.md

 ![](src/main/resources/view/assets/demo.gif)

 # Rules
-The map is a 10x10 board, where each grid block is either a wall block or a floor block.
+The map is a $10 \times 10$ board, where each grid block is either a wall block or a floor block.
 Each character, you and the sus man, can only move in 4 directions—straight UP, DOWN, LEFT, RIGHT.
 In each turn, a legal move is to move in those 4 directions for 1 block length without end up going inside a wall block or going out of the map border.

 # Initialization Input